Windows Server Backup: How to Install and Use It

 8. Click on Backup once you are ready to start the Backup of your Server.

-Scheduling Windows Server Backup to run periodically can be a great idea as it can save data that you might otherwise forget to do so in the Backup Once option.
+Scheduling the backup to run routinely is a great idea as it can save data that you might otherwise forget to do so in the Backup Once option.

 How to Restore Windows Server From Server Backups?

-You can restore your Server using the a backup you have already created .
-We have broken down these steps below showing how to restore Windows Server Backup data from Server Backups.
+You can restore your Server using the Windows Server Backup and Restore feature and the backup you have already created.
+We have broken down these steps below to restore your Server Backup.

 2. Click on the Recovery button at the top left corner.